-Any person All persons employed at a licensed district child care center and any all volunteers who provides care and supervision to children at such a center shall be immunized against influenza, pertussis, and measles.
-If a person meets they meet all other requirements for employment or volunteering, as applicable, but needs additional time to obtain and provide his/her immunization records, the person they may be employed or volunteer conditionally for a maximum of 30 days upon signing and submitting a written statement attesting that he/she has they have been immunized as required.
-In addition, each employees and volunteers shall receive an influenza vaccination between August 1 and December 1 of each year.
+All persons employed at a licensed district child care center and all volunteers who provide care and supervision to children at such a center shall be immunized against influenza, pertussis, and measles.
+If they meet all other requirements for employment or volunteering, as applicable, but need additional time to obtain and provide immunization records, they may be employed or volunteer conditionally for a maximum of 30 days upon signing and submitting a written statement attesting that they have been immunized as required.
+In addition, employees and volunteers shall receive an influenza vaccination between August 1 and December 1 of each year.
 A person shall be exempt from these requirements only under any of the following circumstances: (Health and Safety Code 1596.7995)

 - 1. The person submits a written statement from a licensed physician declaring either that immunization is not safe because of the person's physical condition or medical circumstances or that the person has evidence of current immunity to influenza, pertussis, and measles. - 2.
-In the case of the influenza vaccine, the person submits a written declaration that he/she has declined declining the vaccination. - 3.
+In the case of the influenza vaccine, the person submits a written declaration declining the vaccination. - 3.
 In the case of the influenza vaccine required during the first year of employment or volunteering, the vaccine is not timely because the person was hired after December 1 of the previous year and before August 1 of the current year.